maz-tech/google-cybersecurity-certificate-notes/4 Tools of the Trade - Linux and SQL/3 Linux commands in the Bash shell.md

 - `man`: Displays full info on how commands work, comes from `man`ual.
 - `whatis`: Provides a one-line summary of a command.
-- `apropos`: Search man docs by a term, can also call with `-a` for multiple terms.
+- `apropos`: Search man docs by a term, can also call with `-a` for multiple terms eg. `apropos -a change password`

 ## Feedback